ivTii/Computer-Science-NEA/README.md

-# Computer Science NEA
+# CompSci-NEA
- The homeland and the mainland where my Computer Science NEA is located.
+A game I am creating for my Computer Science NEA project, with a Horror genre.